 - Cannot stack filters to achieve more ND due to vignetting, it may be possible if you are using 82mm filters on a lens with a smaller diameter.

 - It is challenging to use a 10 or 16 stop filter because you cannot see through it; therefore, you must unscrew the filter each time you need to re-compose or take a new meter reading.
-This involves risk of changing the focus while unscrewing the filter as well.
+This involves the risk of changing the focus while unscrewing the filter as well.

 - Cannot use a polarizer with the ND due to the same vignetting issue.